How to Make Natural-Looking DIY Faux Acorns for Fall Home Decor

 To transform this wood Easter egg into an acorn, you will use the jute twine and your glue gun.

-Definitely try the finger protectors!
+I highly recommend using the finger protectors!

 Hold the egg at the top and bottom – use your middle finger and thumb – with one hand.
 With your other hand, run a bead of glue on the top 1/3 of the egg.
 Then place one end of the jute twine on the wood egg.
 Use the finger protector to press the twine to the egg.

-Continue by adding a lines of glue around the egg, wrapping and pressing the twine down with your protected finger.
+Continue by adding lines of glue around the egg, wrapping and pressing the twine down with your protected finger.

 When the top of your egg is half covered, place the egg in the carton to hold it.
 Now you can use both hands to glue and wrap the twine around the egg.